totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

-10. Employees arrive at work via different transport methods and all are to sanitise and/or wash hands upon arrival.
+10. Employees arrive at work via different transport methods and all are required to sanitise and/or wash hands upon arrival.

 Hazard: Food & Drink Preparation Areas – Potential risk of transfer of virus through cross-contamination

-1. All employees are expected to maintain good standards of hygiene whenever or wherever food or drinks are being prepared by washing their hands for 20 seconds before and after using any communal food preparation area.
+1. All employees are expected to maintain good standards of hygiene whenever or wherever food or drinks are being prepared by washing their hands for at least 20 seconds before and after using any communal food preparation area.

-2. Only one person may use the kitchen areas at any given time and employees are encouraged to bring drinks – hot and cold – from home.
+2. Only one person may use either kitchen area at any given time and employees are encouraged to bring drinks – hot and cold – from home.

-3. Staggered lunch breaks will be encouraged to avoid gatherings.
+3. Staggered breaks are encouraged to avoid gatherings.
 Specifically timed staggered breaks are set for warehouse based staff.

 4. Employees are actively encouraged to use only their own cutlery, crockery and glassware and should prepare their own food and drink only.
 All equipment is to be washed, dried and taken away from communal areas after use.
 Single use paper towels are provided for this purpose.

 5. Employees are to act responsibly in sanitising all work surfaces and implements after use.

 6. Kettles, microwaves, ovens and fridges are to be left in a clean, sanitised condition after use.

-7. Bins are to be open to allow for contactless waste disposal, where this is not possible foot pedals are to be used.
+7. Bins are to be open, where practicable, to allow for contactless waste disposal, where this is not possible foot pedals are to be used.

 8. Any food to be stored in the communal fridges is to be placed in a clean, sealed wrapper or container.

 Hazard: Shared Facilities, Entrances, Toilets, Stairs, Corridors, etc. – Risk of cross-contamination

-1. A deep clean of the premises will take place and contract cleaning services will be retained for a regular, high-specification cleaning routine.
+1. A deep clean of the premises has taken place and contract cleaning services are retained for a regular, high-specification cleaning routine.

-2. Supplies of soap and sanitising products are provided.
+2. Supplies of hot water, liquid hand soap and sanitising products are provided.

-3. Employees are reminded to wash their hands regularly, for at least twenty seconds.
+3. Employees are reminded to wash their hands regularly, and for at least twenty seconds.

-4. Staff should be aware of their surroundings and ensure that touchpoints (toilets, basins, door handles, etc.) are sanitised.
+4. Staff should maintain an awareness of their surroundings and ensure that touch points (toilets, basins, door handles, etc.) are sanitised.